rtlabs-com/p-net/doc/getting_started_LAN9662.rst

 Introduction
 ------------
-Note: Add description of LAN9662 when datasheet is available.
+Note: Add description of LAN9662 when data sheet is available.

 For links to Microchip LAN9662 resources see section  :ref:`lan9662-resources`.